RZhang05/cadence_movevm/README.md

 An investigation into using MoveVM within Go for the purpose of Cadence compilation.

 ## Dependencies
-This repo uses Aptos MoveVM with commit #2d95075, as specified in `lib/sample/Cargo.toml`.
+This repo requires a local version of https://github.com/RZhang05/aptos-core/tree/composite-cadence in the same parent directory as this repo as specified in `lib/sample/Cargo.toml`.

 ## Build
 This repo consists of a main Go library which calls into a nested Rust library which calls into a nested Go library.
 This means that there are some complications with linking and the build process.
 This was built on linux.